zpainter/iassist/content/blog/metadata-musings-iassist-2006.md

 uid = "1"
 author = "administrator"
-title = "Metadata Musings from IASSIST 2006" tags = [ "Community of Data Professionals", "IASSIST Conferences", "Other Topics",] oldpath = "/blog/metadata-musings-iassist-2006" date = "2006-05-25 11:54:42 -0700"
+title = "Metadata Musings from IASSIST 2006" tags = [ "Community of Data Professionals", "IASSIST Conferences", "Other Topics", "IASSIST 2006"] oldpath = "/blog/metadata-musings-iassist-2006"
+date = "2006-05-25 11:54:42 -0700"
 draft = "false"
+banner = "/img/blog/blog-placeholder.png"
 +++
 I will start with a disclaimer that I am not a metadata expert nor do I play one on TV but I have been spending a lot of time recently